rsn870/CNN-v-s-Feedforward-NN-for-fashion-mnist/README.md

 We compare different CNN architechtures with a classic feed forward architechture in a manner through which the differences can be clearly established .

-The code is written in tensorflow 2.0 with keras backend as the support tensorboard has been used for visualisation purposes as well but this can be omitted .
+The code is written in a .ipynb (jupyter notebook) file using  tensorflow 2.0 with keras backend as the support; tensorboard has been used for visualisation purposes as well but this can be omitted .
 Standard libraries like numpy and matplotlib have also been used to get some concrete results that can be appreciated by the reader .